Rhode Island Water Quality at a Glance

 Health Effects: Linked to kidney and testicular cancer, liver damage, immune system suppression, high cholesterol, fertility issues, and developmental effects in children

-Current Status: 11 Rhode Island water systems exceed the state’s 20 ppt limit for six PFAS chemicals, with one system requiring a “do not drink” notice.
+Current Status: PFAS contamination detected in 81% of tested Rhode Island communities, with some systems exceeding the state’s 20 ppt limit for six PFAS chemicals.
+Systems above 70 ppt require “do not drink” notices.
 RI Standards: 20 ppt combined limit for PFOA, PFOS, PFHxS, PFNA, PFHpA, and PFDA

 Lead and Legacy Contaminants